mopires/htmlpp/README.md

 ```

-You don't need to use SHIFT to code, but you if need to.
+You don't need to use special characters to code, only if you want to.

 ## Supported Tags